How to: Use Schema Compare to Compare Different Database Definitions

-From the Select Target drop-down in the Schema Compare Window , choose Select Target, and the Select Target Schema dialog opens.
-In the Schema section, click the Database radio button, then click the New Connection button.
+From the Select Target dropdown in the Schema Compare Window , choose Select Target, and the Select Target Schema dialog opens.
+In the Schema section, select the Database radio button, then select the New Connection button.

 In the Connection Properties dialog box, enter the server name where the

 TradeDevdatabase resides and make sure that correct authentication credentials are provided.
-Then select TradeDev in Connect to a database and click OK.
+Then select TradeDev in Connect to a database and select OK.

-You can also click the Options button in the Schema Compare Window toolbar to specify which objects are compared, what types of differences are ignored, and other settings.
+You can also select the Options button in the Schema Compare Window toolbar to specify which objects are compared, what types of differences are ignored, and other settings.

-By default the results list hides objects that are the same in both schemas or that are not supported for update (for example, built-in objects).
+By default the results list hides objects that are the same in both schemas or that aren't supported for update (for example, built-in objects).
 You can select the appropriate filter buttons in the tool bar to show these objects.

 To change the grouping preference, select the Group Results dropdown list in the toolbar.
 Select Type to group the results by object type (for example, by tables, views, or stored procedures).